rawansuww/prototypes/README.md

-This is the sqlx prototype

-sqlx is an extension toolkit library built on database/sql, where you have to write SQL queries to interact with your database
+sqlx is an extension toolkit library built on database/sql, where you have to write SQL queries to interact with your database, just meant to make it easier to work with SQL databases than the standard database/sql library

 Basic Use: